SpaceChips31/SpaceChips31/README.md

 # 👋 Hey there, I'm Chips!
 Welcome to my GitHub profile.

-I'm a software developer and this space reflects both my professional work and my personal learning journey.
+I'm a software developer and this space reflects my personal learning journey.

 ---
 ## 🧠 About My Work